 All potential mitigation sites will be completely investigated for cultural resources during the planning phase, and prior to any ground disturbing activity.
 Cultural resources that are identified will be avoided, either by establishing a sufficiently protective "buffer zone" around the cultural resources site boundary and monitoring for complete avoidance, or if necessary, by abandoning the proposed mitigation site (location) altogether.
 If mitigation sites must be abandoned or if they are otherwise significantly reduced in size because of the discovery of cultural resources, it is an option to utilize "Standby Mitigation Sites," which are alternative locations identified for this purpose.
 As a precaution, the areas described below were selected for standby mitigation to supplement emergent wetland mitigation if any preferred mitigation sites must be avoided to comply with Federal cultural resources laws and regulations.
 They meet the conditions described in Section 4 and were selected for consideration due to suitability in meeting the rationales and needs of the compensatory mitigation.
-All alternative locations will be included in the cultural resources investigations of all potential mitigation sites.
+All alternative locations will be included in cultural resources investigations of all potential mitigation sites.
+It should be noted, new areas may be included as mitigation sites after the EA is finalized.
+As described above, all sites are subject to cultural resources investigation prior to any ground disturbing activity.

 CR 4530 (Figure 8) - This site is 0.2 miles west of County Road 4530 and 0.7 miles north of County Road 1160 in Haskell County, Oklahoma.
-The site proposed is approximately 16.3 acres in size and is located on USACE fee-owned property.
+The site proposed is approximately 16.3 acres in size and is located on USACE feeowned property.
 The site has Rexor silt loam, 0 to 1 percent slopes, occasionally flooded and Porum fine sandy loam, 3 to 5 percent slopes, eroded soils (CSRL, 2008).
 The site is low-lying in elevation as compared to the surrounding area 460' to 462' msl.
 It is located off of a small cove within the Robert S. Kerr Pool.